masterofobzene/CollectionCurator-script/README.md

-# NSFW Photo Curator script
+# NSFW Collection Curator script
 A python (over windows) script to filter pictures without faces in them using face detection from MTCNN.

 ### Why?